usnistgov/xslt-blender/README.md

 Applications can be written with *no* dependencies on external libraries.
 XSLT 1.0 is supported natively in the browser.
 If the feature set or capabilities of XSLT 3.0 are needed, a single dependency suffices, [SaxonJS](https://www.saxonica.com/saxon-js/index.xml), which additionally offers a range of features supporting integration, application and interface development.

 XSLT applications are perfect for implementing along the lines of the [Rule of Least Power](https://www.w3.org/2001/tag/doc/leastPower.html).
 When a code base is small, and the boundaries of its yard (its domain of capability) are well marked, there is less to go wrong.

+This work is informed by daily and weekly practice with XSLT, and inspired (in part) by research by Will Thompson and Katherine Ford (as by XSLT practitioners everywhere):

+- Ford, Katherine, and Will Thompson.
+“An Adventure with Client-Side XSLT to an Architecture for Building Bridges with Javascript.”
+Presented at *Balisage: The Markup Conference 2018*, Washington, DC, July 31 - August 3, 2018.
+In Proceedings of Balisage: The Markup Conference 2018.
+Balisage Series on Markup Technologies, vol. 21 (2018). https://doi.org/10.4242/BalisageVol21.Thompson01.

 ## Development Model